Close

 Gateway to Pharaonic Treasures and Modern Opportunities

-If you're planning to explore the Great Pyramids of Giza, conduct business in bustling Cairo, or pursue academic opportunities at prestigious Egyptian universities, understanding visa requirements is your essential first step toward an unforgettable journey.
+If you are planning to explore the Great Pyramids of Giza, conduct business in bustling Cairo, or pursue academic opportunities at prestigious Egyptian universities, understanding visa requirements is your essential first step toward an unforgettable journey.

 Egypt's Strategic Immigration Framework

-Egypt maintains a moderately accessible visa policy designed to welcome international visitors while ensuring proper documentation.
+Egypt maintains a moderately accessible visa policy designed to welcome international visitors, with digital systems currently being upgraded through 2026.
 Located at the crossroads of Africa, Asia, and the Mediterranean, Egypt serves as a crucial hub for:

 • Cultural tourism and archaeological exploration